jbauer217/QCProject/README.md

 This repo is initially public, I will soon make it private so if you do not already have a GitHub account please create one so I can add you.
 To anyone who wishes to connect their machine to the repo (coders primarily) we will need to generate SSH keys, which we can do one-to-one as required.

 # Team
 A short biography of each team member will be written into the team directory.
 Please complete this as soon as possible.
-I will link them here.

 ## Roles
 ### Task Management